Table of Contents

 Hamstring strains are one of the most common injuries in sports.
 The hamstrings are a group of three muscles that run along the back of the thigh, from the hip to the knee.

 These muscles are responsible for bending the knee and extending the hip.
-Hamstring strains occur when one or more of these muscles is stretched beyond its limit, causing small tears in the muscle tissue.
+Hamstring strains occur when one or more of these muscles are stretched beyond their limit, causing small tears in the muscle tissue.

 Hamstring strains can be extremely painful and often require a long period of rest and rehabilitation to heal properly.